tmcoma/tomcat-extension/overview.md

 If WarFile isn't specified, the task will recursively scan for war files and, if it finds a single file, will deploy that one.
 If no `TargetFilename` is given, then the original `WarFile` name will be used.

+## Install Tomcat Task
+This task will download an Apache Tomcat instance from a mirror, verify its checksum, and install it on a remote *nix server.

+#### Version 1.x
+This task requires that you use the [Install SSH Key](https://docs.microsoft.com/en-us/vsts/pipelines/tasks/utility/install-ssh-key?view=vsts) task as part of the current phase.
+Parameters:
+* SshUrl
+* CatalinaHome
+* TomcatVersion

 ## Deploy WAR Template
 This extension includes a Release Stage Template which includes the required SSH key and Deploy War tasks.
 When adding a new Stage to a Release Pipeline, this will appear when you click "+ Add."
 You can search for "war" in the Select a template window to find it.
 The following environment-scoped Variables will be added to your Release Pipeline when you use this template:
 * SshUrl